Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 06.27.56 UTC
+- WIB: Selasa, 9 Desember 2025 09.17.11 UTC
-- WITA: Selasa, 9 Desember 2025 07.27.56 UTC
+- WITA: Selasa, 9 Desember 2025 10.17.11 UTC
-- WIT: Selasa, 9 Desember 2025 08.27.56 UTC
+- WIT: Selasa, 9 Desember 2025 11.17.11 UTC

 Kutipan Inspiratif:
-"Friendship is the only cement that will hold the world together."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: friendship
+Kategori: motivational